deepcausality-rs/papers/effect_propagation_process/markdown/effect propagation process.md

 The inspiration from causality in quantum gravity was carefully chosen because of its unique ability to reconcile dynamic and static structures and its handling of deterministic and probabilistic modality.
 The underlying idea in quantum gravity is that the spacetime fabric of reality itself emerges from an underlying process.
 While we do not have the scientific methods and technology to verify this idea on the quantum level, we can carefully, within boundaries, transfer the idea to the EPP notion that causality itself emerges from an underlying generative process and, therefore, model the dynamics of causal emergence.

-The properties of EPP become apparent when looking from the lense of modeling the dynamics of causal emergence.
+The properties of EPP become apparent when looking from the lens of modeling the dynamics of causal emergence.

 * **Temporal order becomes irrelevant**: Because causal relations can emerge from an underlying process
-* **spacetime-agnostic becomes necessary:** Because the generative process is concerned with establishing relations of effect propagation, the exact fabric through which those effects propagate is conceptualized as an external context; therefore, EPP itself has to be spacetime-agnostic.
+* **Spacetime-agnostic becomes necessary:** Because the generative process is concerned with establishing relations of effect propagation, the exact fabric through which those effects propagate is conceptualized as an external context; therefore, EPP itself has to be spacetime-agnostic.
 * **Hardy's causaloids are necessary:** Because the EPP itself is spacetime-agnostic, a different representation of causal relationship that is also spacetime-agnostic becomes necessary and the causaloid proposed by Lucian Hardy has been deemed the best fit.
 * **Centrality of the generative function:** Because the EPP can represent causal relations as either static, dynamic, or emergent, the generative function takes on a central role to express those causal relations.
 Furthermore, a generative function may generate the engulfing context as a specific fabric for the effect propagation process.